 Fatigue and weight loss are common.
 Rarely, aplastic anemia, thrombocytopenia, and lymphoproliferative processes develop.

 EF should be suspected in patients with typical symptoms.
-The cutaneous manifestations may suggest systemic sclerosis; however, patients with systemic sclerosis usually also have Raynaud's syndrome, acral involvement, telangiectasia, and visceral changes (eg, esophageal dysmotility).
+The cutaneous manifestations may suggest systemic sclerosis; however, patients with systemic sclerosis usually also have Raynaud phenomenon, acral involvement, telangiectasia, and visceral changes (eg, esophageal dysmotility).
 All of these are absent in EF.

-Diagnosis is confirmed by en bloc biopsy, which should be deep enough to include fascia and adjacent muscle fibers.
+Diagnosis is confirmed by biopsy, which should be deep enough to include fascia and adjacent muscle fibers.
 Characteristic findings are inflammation of the fascia, with or without eosinophils.

-Although the long-term outcome varies, EF is often self-limited and uncomplicated.
+Although the long-term outcome varies, EF is often self-limited after treatment.

 Most patients respond rapidly to high doses of prednisone (40 to 60 mg po once/day followed by gradual reduction to 5 to 10 mg/day as soon as the fasciitis resolves).
 Continued low doses may be required for 2 to 5 yr.
 Some patients require longer courses and possibly other drugs (eg, hydroxychloroquine, methotrexate, azathioprine, rituximab, mycophenolate mofetil, cyclosporine).
 There are no controlled drug trials to guide therapy.
 NSAIDs and H2 blockers (eg, cimetidine) also have been used to treat EF.
 Surgical release of contractions and the carpel tunnel may be necessary.

 Monitoring with CBCs is advised because of the occasional hematologic complications.
 Prophylaxis for opportunistic infections, such as Pneumocystis jirovecii, should be added if combination immunosuppressive therapy is used.